 - Apply 0.5kg per square metre.

 Write a review

-Tui Lime is a staple ingredient for healthy, thriving gardens.
-It is a natural source of calcium for strong, healthy, plant growth, and will improve soil structure, encouraging decomposition of organic matter and earthworm activity.
+Tui Lime is a staple ingredient for healthy, thriving gardens, and is a natural source of calcium for strong, healthy, plant growth.
+Lime improves soil structure, encouraging decomposition of organic matter and earthworm activity.
+Lime naturally adjusts soil pH levels, boosting plant growth and improving nutrient absorption by plants.
 Tui Lime can also be used on lawns to encourage lush green growth, and in compost bins to speed up the decomposition process.

 Use in your garden beds to reap the rewards of healthy soil and plants.

 Tui Blood & Bone is an essential garden ingredient, promoting healthy plant growth and conditioning your soil to encourage earthworm and microbial activity, so your garden can perform at its peak.
 The addition of Tui Blood & Bone to your garden provides a natural source of nitrogen for healthy plant growth, and phosphorus for strong root development.